Lahjonta/Gruppe-4-Vidify/README.md

 ## Idea of the Application

 The Vidify Big Data Platform is an innovative application that allows users to enjoy a curated selection of music videos while tracking the popularity of these videos.
-The platform utilizes a variety of technologies, including Spark for Big Data processing, Kafka for Big Data messaging, MySQL for database management, HDFS as a Data Lake, and Memcached as cache servers.
+The platform utilizes a variety of technologies, including Spark for Big Data processing, Kafka for Big Data messaging, MySQL for database management, and Memcached as cache servers.
 The platform is embedded in a Node.js application and hosted via localhost, with Kubernetes serving as the load balancer to scale the application and ensure high availability.

 The main feature of the Vidify platform is an interactive user interface displaying five music videos, from which users can make selections.
 The platform keeps track of how often each video is viewed, whether users access a video individually or click on the "randomly fetch some songs" command to play randomly selected music videos.
 The platform dynamically generates and updates a top list of the most popular videos, which is displayed to users.